-I’m connected to TorBox, and all is working as expected, but Firefox, Safari and any iOS device don’t display .onion sites.
+I’m connected to TorBox, and all is working as expected, but my browser doesn’t display .onion sites.
 What’s wrong?

-Nevertheless, the display of .onion sites is still possible with certain browsers:
+Nevertheless, the display of .onion sites is still possible with certain other browsers:

-The add-on FoxyProxy Standard offers another interesting way to resolve .onion addresses, only using the TorBox SOCKS v5 proxy for that kind of addresses:
+- The add-on FoxyProxy Standard (for Firefox) and Proxy SwitchyOmega (for Chrome) offer another interesting way to resolve .onion addresses, only using the TorBox SOCKS v5 proxy for that kind of addresses: